Universidad de Zamboanga: Founding

-Information Communications Technology (ICT) was then offered.

-2002 - ZAEC extended its doors to more students in Mindanao by opening ZAEC Ipil.
-Which is 136 kilometers of Zamboanga City.
+2002 - ZAEC extended its doors to more students in Mindanao by opening ZAEC Ipil—137 kilometers of Zamboanga City.

-2003 - The Certification International (CI) formally granted ISO:9001-2000 Certification to ZAEC Educational Support Services, the first Higher Education Institution accredited of such prestige in the whole of Western Mindanao.
-Driven by its quest to provide quality services, ZAEC continued improving its processes that resulted in the migration from ISO PNS 9001:2000, ISO 9001:2008 to ISO 9001:2015 respectively as recognized by the SOCOTEC Certification International.
+Universidad status (2005-present)

 2005 - April 11, 2005, CHED grants ZAEC its University Status and changed its name to Universidad de Zamboanga.

 2014 - UZ established another branch at Pagadian City in Barangay Tiguma to cater to the Zamboanga del Sur region.
-It offered three (3) of its flagship programs in Allied Medicine, namely; Bachelor of Science in Medical Technology, Bachelor of Science in Nursing, and Bachelor of Science in Pharmacy.
+It offered three (3) of its flagship programs in Allied Medicine, namely; Bachelor of Science in Medical Technology, Bachelor of Science in nursing, and Bachelor of Science in pharmacy.